The office apiaries helping bees thrive

 By Sarah Lewis

 Whether you think of them as loveable garden helpers or scary stinging beasts, bees are essential to the environment and economy.
 And one of the ways to protect bees is to make them welcome in urban areas.
-This is why Aviva has introduced bees to four of its sites: Norwich, Bristol, Dorking and Perth, Scotland.
+This is why Aviva keeps bees at four of its sites.

 In total, there are around 300,000 bees managed and cared for by Aviva volunteer beekeepers.
 And it’s the beekeepers who are the most passionate advocates of the scheme.